Kiftsgate Victorian Rose Arch

 Metal Garden Arches versus Garden Arches made of wood

 Where climbing plants play a role in garden design, support frames are all-important.
 Iron supports are obviously much more durable than wooden frames.
 Frames made of hot-dip galvanized, powder-coated steel have a similar advantage.
 You can certainly use long wooden slats or bamboo canes to train annual climbers, or as temporary supports in a vegetable garden.
 However, the more profuse the leaves on a plant, the heavier it becomes.
 With roses, a weaker arch runs the risk of collapsing under the growing weight of the plant.
 How unfortunate, were this to happen at the very moment your rosa filipes ‘Kiftsgate’ was reaching its zenith!
 For this reason, we recommend that support frames and climbers should be exactly right for each other, especially with regard to height and shape.
+Another advantage of metal garden arches is that, unlike their wooden counterparts, they don’t need annual treatment using protection agents.
+This treatment not only involves using products that can be toxic, but it is also difficult to accomplish on an archway or trellis that is covered in roses or climbing plants!

 Bear in mind that some support structures look particularly attractive when they are not completely covered with vegetation.
 And do remember that if your metal arch is to give you lasting pleasure, it will need a firm foundation.